Bílovec: Sights

 The town square is lined by preserved burgher houses.
-The landmarks of the square are the town hall and the Church of Saint Nicholas.
-The Renaissance town hall with gothic cellars dates from 1593.
-In a baroque burgher house from the 18th century there is the town museum.
+The main landmarks of the square are the town hall and the Church of Saint Nicholas.
+The Renaissance town hall with Gothic cellars dates from 1593.
+The town museum is located in a Baroque burgher house from the 18th century.

 The originally Gothic church was built in the 14th century.
-In 1771, baroque modifications of the church were made.
+In 1771, Baroque modifications of the church were made.
 The tower was built in 1614–1615.
 It is 50.67 m high and open to the public.

 In the middle of the square is a giant chessboard, with an area of 8 by 8 m the largest one in the Czech Republic.

 Bílovec Castle is open to the public.
-It contains several expositions and a gallery.
+It contains several expositions and an art gallery.